ku1ik/bitpocket/README.md

 storage.
 If you have gigabytes of free disk space on your hosting server you can finally make use of it.

-_If you find this tool interesting please vote on my EuRuKo 2012 talk proposal about how I used RSpec to test bitpocket: https://github.com/euruko2012/call-for-proposals/pull/11_.

 ## Installation

 Clone repository and symlink `bitpocket` bin to sth in your `$PATH`: